gjentertain/VE281/project/p2/benchmark/README.md

-# Benchmark of sorting algorithms
+# Benchmark of selection algorithms

 ## Introduction